-Laura Hall took up the position as Headmistress of QCPS in September 2020.
+Laura Lamont (previously Hall) took up the position as Headmistress of QCPS in September 2020.
 She was previously Deputy Head at City of London Preparatory School for Girls.

 What is your background?
 What brought you to QCPS?

 I came late into teaching, after working in marketing and lecturing about History of Art on cruise ships in my early 20s.
 It wasn’t until I was 27 that I applied to my first teaching position.
 After several years working in the state sector, I joined City of London School Preparatory School, where I ended my tenure as Deputy Head.
 During my time at City, I had the privilege of being mentored by legends in the field of education including Jane Rogers, now Head of The Cavendish School, Rachel Hadfield and Jenny Brown, respectively Head of the Prep and of the Senior School.
 After more than four years as Deputy Head, I felt like it was time to run my own ship.
 When the QCPS opportunity came along I was immediately attracted, of course, by the important role that Queen’s played as a pioneer in women’s education.
 But, more than anything else, it was the tangible sense of community and conviviality which I felt when I stepped inside for my interview last year that convinced me.
 It felt like coming home and being welcomed by a joyful family.

 What makes QCPS different?

 QCPS provides a very kind, cosy and nurturing environment, while having unashamedly high expectations of our pupils.
 I also believe we offer the best of both worlds in terms of senior school options.
 There are few other London prep schools which offer the option of an automatic entry into their own senior school, for those who wish to avoid the stress of the 11+, but also has such an outstanding track record of preparing pupils for success at 11+ to a wide range of other leading London day and boarding schools.

 Do you envisage making any changes to the admissions’ process, e.g. go for a 4+ assessment?